 - Click vibration

 - Scroll down and click create new vibration

 You will then tap your pattern onto the screen.
 If you want to review it, you can play it to review, and then click save.

 By far, my favorite iPhone tip is using Siri to get to my app-specific settings.

-Imagine you are in the middle of playing a mobile game, and you realize that you need to turn your cellular data on to keep playing the game, or you are in the App Store and want to turn on App Updates so your apps automatically update for you.
+Imagine you are in the middle of playing one of those totally awesome free mobile games, and you realize that you need to turn your cellular data on to keep playing the game, or you are in the App Store and want to turn on App Updates so your apps automatically update for you.
 You can quickly get to the app-specific settings from within the app without having to go to the home screen and search for the settings app, scroll until you find that app, change the setting, exit settings, and go back to the previous app.
 After all, one of the perks of owning an iPhone is convenience, right?

 Here's how to do it: with the app still open, press the home button if you have one, or say "Hey Siri," and when Siri pops up, say *"Settings."*

 Siri will take you to the settings for that particular app.
 You can then change the setting you needed to change and go back to whatever you were doing before.
 Quick, simple, and time-saving!

 I have an extensive collection of picture frames and a collage of them behind my couch.
 About a year ago, I moved and I had no tools to hang up my pictures.
 No hammer.
 No level.
 Just the frames, pictures, and the nails I originally hung them with.

 After getting very creative with what to use for a hammer, I used my iPhone to make sure all of my photos were level.
 When you are trying to put a collection of photos or art, in one place, it's also nice to use the Measurement app to measure each photo or item so that you can space them properly.